linux-surface/iptsd/README.md

 # IPTSD

 This is the userspace touch processing daemon for Microsoft Surface devices using Intel Precise Touch technology.

 The daemon will read incoming HID reports containing raw capacitive touch data, stylus coordinates and DFT pen measurements, and create standard input events from it using uinput devices.

-At the moment, only systemd based distributions are properly supported.
-The daemon itself does not depend on the service manager in any ways, but it needs to know which hidraw device corresponds to the touchscreen.
-The easiest way to do this is with udev and a parameterized service file, which only systemd seems to support.

 ### Installing

 IPTSD is included in the linux-surface repository.
 This is the recommended way of installing it.

-**Important:** Support on Debian based distributions only goes back to the latest LTS release (Debian 11 and Ubuntu 22.04).
+**Important:** Support on Debian based distributions only goes back to Debian 11 / Ubuntu 22.04.

 If you want to try out changes that are not yet released, GitHub Actions builds Arch Linux, Debian and Fedora packages for every commit.
-You'll need to be signed-in to Github, then go to https://github.com/linux-surface/iptsd/actions, select the latest successful workflow and download the artifact named `<your distro>-latest`.
+You'll need to be signed in to GitHub, then go to https://github.com/linux-surface/iptsd/actions, select the latest successful workflow and download the artifact named `<your distro>-latest`.

 ### Building

 To build IPTSD from source, you need to install the following dependencies:

- * A C and a C++ compiler
+ * A C++ compiler
  * meson
  * ninja
  * CLI11